haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 sampled.
 Lower values will cause PowerFit to perform a finer search, at the expense of increased computational time.
 The default value is 10°, but it can be lowered to 5° for more sensitive searches, or raised to 20° if time is an issue or if there aren't sufficient computational resources.
-For the sake of time in this tutorial, we left the sampling interval at the default value.
 The number of processors used for the calculation is fixed on the web server side to 8 processors.
 This number can of course be changed when using the local version of PowerFit.